Meet The Founder:

 Knowing the impact this training and skill has on the outcomes of children, she felt passionate about finding a way to end this disparity.

-When she approached Skye to try and start a charity to apply for grants to provide these courses for free, The Sisterhood Project was born.
+When she approached her sister to try and start a charity to apply for grants to provide these courses for free, The Sisterhood Project was born.

-Grace Larson is also the 2024 Victorian winner of the Agrifutures Rural Woman of the Year Award for her work with The Sisterhood Project.
+Grace Larson is also the 2024 Victorian winner of the Agrifutures Rural Woman’s Award and national runner up for her work with The Sisterhood Project.
+In 2025 she was named the as Community Champion in Herald Sun Bush Champion awards.

 Meet The Board of Directors